navpil/muad-di/Readme.md

 Solutions:

 - Dependency Injection (manual or automated by IoC Container) - inject dependencies
-- Service Discovery (e.g. SPI) - find implementations for interfaces (or abstract classes)
+- Service Resolution (e.g. SPI) - find implementations for interfaces (or abstract classes) (I'd use the "service discovery" term, but it's reserved to a microservice domain)

 > What is Dependency Inversion?
 >